 Hiking boots (jumping across stream in La Sportiva Nucleo High II)

-La Sportiva's Nucleo is a decent ventilator thanks to a Gore-Tex Surround liner
+La Sportiva's Nucleo is a decent ventilator thanks to a Gore-Tex Surround liner | Credit: Brian McCurdy

 Lacing Systems

 Laces are an overlooked feature on hiking boots but play an important role in fit and comfort.
-If a shoe has a poor lacing system prone to loosening, you’ll find yourself having to readjust constantly on the trail or dealing with hot spots and blisters.
-If the culprit is just the laces themselves, it’s an easy fix: There are many quality replacement laces available (and can usually be found at a local outdoors shop).
-But if the system doesn’t hold your foot or fit very well, we recommend looking elsewhere.
+If a shoe has a poor lacing system prone to loosening, you’ll find yourself having to readjust constantly on the trail or deal with hot spots and blisters.
+If the culprit is just the laces themselves, it’s an easy fix: There are many quality replacement laces available that can usually be found at a local outdoors shop.
+But if the system itself doesn’t hold your foot or fit very well, we recommend looking elsewhere.
 For this reason, we are hesitant to recommend the single-pull speed lace designs from Salomon and Adidas.
 Although convenient, it can be more difficult to customize fit, which can lead to discomfort over long miles and when wearing a heavy pack.

-The lacing system plays a big role in comfort
+The lacing system of your boots plays a big role in comfort | Credit: Jason Hummel

 The type of material used in a shoe’s upper, which is the fabric that connects to the rubber outsole, correlates directly with its durability, water resistance and ability to breathe.
 Most often, a boot or shoe will be made with a mix of synthetic (typically nylon), mesh, and leather.
 There are exceptions, particularly at the high-end with one-piece leather constructions.
 Below we spell out the pros and cons for the most common materials used for hiking footwear.